 We provide services through subsidiary companies.
 The broadband data and voice services groups have been expanded through the selective acquisition of RLECs and other service providers, and by offering additional services such as broadband internet access service, long distance, cable television service, VoIP and CLEC services.
-Since 1989, the Company has acquired thirteen RLECs, excluding ICTC and DFT which have been disposed of as described above.
-These operations range in size from approximately 800 to over 9,000 access lines and are located in California, Iowa, Kansas, Michigan, New Hampshire, New Mexico, Utah and Wisconsin.
+Since 1989, the Company has acquired thirteen RLECs, excluding RLECs which have been disposed of as described above.
+These operations range in size from approximately 800 to over 7,000 access lines and are in California, Iowa, Kansas, Michigan, New Mexico, Utah and Wisconsin.
 Related CLECs extend our operations into Illinois, Nevada and Oregon.
-At December 31, 2018, LICT's operations were deploying 4,669 miles of fiber optic cable, 11,832 miles of copper cable and 701 miles of coaxial cable.
+At December 31, 2019, LICT's operations were deploying 4,911 miles of fiber optic cable, 11,484 miles of copper cable and 745 miles of coaxial cable.